simoncozens/unicopedia-plus/README.md

 <img src="screenshots/unicode-data-finder-match-symbol.png" width="1080px" alt="Unicode Data Finder - Match Symbol screenshot">

+### List by Block

 - The **List by Block** feature of the **Unicode Data Finder** utility displays in real time a list of basic data (symbol, code point, name, block) of Unicode characters belonging to the same block range.
 - It is possible to choose how many characters are shown one page at a time.
 - A block can be selected either by range or by name, as defined in the **Unicode 11.0** version of the [Blocks.txt](https://www.unicode.org/Public/UNIDATA/Blocks.txt) data file.
+- It is also possible to directly enter a code point (or character) in the <kbd>Specimen</kbd> field, then click on the <kbd>Go</kbd> button to automatically select the block containing the code point and scroll its basic data into view.

 <img src="screenshots/unicode-data-finder-list-by-block.png" width="1080px" alt="Unicode Data Finder - List by Block screenshot">